pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       The output format is defined by the output-format general option.

-      The includeclassqualifiers, includeclassorigin options define optional
-      information to be included in the output.
+      The --local-only and --no-qualifiers options define optional information to be included in the output.

-      The deepinheritance option defines whether the complete hiearchy is retrieved or just the next level in the hiearchy.
+      The --deep-inheritance option defines whether the complete class hierarchy is retrieved or just the next level in the hierarchy.

       Results are formatted as defined by the output format general option.

     Options:
-      -d, --deepinheritance     Return complete subclass hierarchy for this class if set.
-Otherwise retrieve only the next hierarchy level.
+      -d, --deep-inheritance     If set, request server to return complete subclass hiearchy for this class.
+The default is False which requests only one level of subclasses.
-      -l, --localonly           Show only local properties of the class.
+      -l, --local-only           Show only local properties of the class(s).
       --no-qualifiers            If set, request server to not include qualifiers in the returned class(s).
 The default behavior is to request qualifiers in returned class(s).
-      -c, --includeclassorigin  Request that server include classorigin in the result.On some WBEM operations, server may ignore this option.
+      -c, --include-classorigin  Request that server include classorigin in the result.On some WBEM operations, server may ignore this option.
       -o, --names-only           Retrieve only the returned object names.
       -s, --sort                 Sort into alphabetical order by classname.
       -n, --namespace <name>     Namespace to use for this operation, instead of the default namespace of the connection
       -S, --summary              Return only summary of objects (count).
       -h, --help                 Show this message and exit.

 .. _`pywbemcli class find --help`: